MicrosoftDocs/dataexplorer-docs/data-explorer/create-event-hubs-connection.md

 title: 'Create an Event Hubs data connection'
-description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 03/26/2023
+description: 'In this article, you learn how to ingest data into Azure Data Explorer from Event Hubs.' ms.topic: how-to ms.date: 03/28/2023
 ---

 # Create an Event Hubs data connection

-Azure Data Explorer offers ingestion from [Event Hubs](/azure/event-hubs/event-hubs-about), which is a big data streaming platform and event ingestion service.
+Azure Data Explorer offers ingestion from [Event Hubs](/azure/event-hubs/event-hubs-about), a big data streaming platform and event ingestion service.
 Event Hubs can process millions of events per second in near real time.

 In this article, you'll connect to an event hub and ingest data into Azure Data Explorer.

-For information about ingesting from Event Hubs, see [Azure Event Hubs data connection](ingest-data-event-hub-overview.md).
+For an overview on ingesting from Event Hubs, see [Azure Event Hubs data connection](ingest-data-event-hub-overview.md).

 ## Prerequisites